tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 Let's discuss how one might go about adding new operators to Burn, using the example of the pow operator added in [this PR](https://github.com/tracel-ai/burn/pull/1133/files).
-In that PR, the following things took place (albeit not in this order)
+In that PR, the following things took place (albeit not in this order).

 ## Adding the Op to burn-tensor